 - An invitation to share your experience, including thoughts and emotions that may be difficult to express (e.g., anger, helplessness, relief, fear)

-You may ask any staff person at Bozeman Health to assist you in arranging an appointment with a chaplain.
-If you prefer, you may arrange a visit with a chaplain by calling the Spiritual Care office at 406-414-5073 or email email@example.com.
+You may ask any staff person at any Bozeman Health care site to assist you in arranging an appointment with a chaplain.
+If you prefer, you may arrange a visit with a chaplain by calling the Spiritual Health office at 406-414-5073 or email email@example.com.